Buses now running every 10 minutes on route 3

 Cr Clearwater notes that the other core routes in the Metro network will see frequency increases in the future as and when funding allows.

-“We are starting with route 3 as we believe it has strong growth potential.
+“We started with route 3 as we believe it has strong growth potential.
 It has existing high usage during peak times and it provides access to several key locations across Sumner, through Ferrymead and Woolston, the city centre, Riccarton, the university, Avonhead and the airport,” he said.

 “The timing of similar frequency increases on other core routes will be dependent on future funding decisions made via long-term and annual planning processes.”

-The new schedule will be in place from Sunday 29 November.
-At the same time, its name will change from the Purple Line to 3 Airport/Sheffield Crescent – Sumner, as part of the move to Metro’s new teal livery.
+The new schedule was introduced in November 2020.
+At the same time, its name changed from the Purple Line to 3 Airport/Sheffield Crescent – Sumner, as part of the move to Metro’s new teal livery.

-Timetables on some other Metro services will also change on 29 November, in the second of three stages of timetable changes.
+Timetables on some other Metro services also changed in November 2020, in the second of three stages of timetable changes.
 The changes have been intentionally split into three stages to reduce the impact on customers as we move to new contracts and improve services.